What is the TYNDP, and what is its role in the European energy policy governance?

 This package is also composed of the identification of system needs reports and of the regional investment plans, and of several insight reports which provide further regional analysis for key areas and topics.

 The TYNDP is a collective exercise.
 The quality of its output very much depends on ENTSO-E's ability to engage as early and as extensively as possible with all parties that have an interest in how the power grid is designed.
-ENTSO-E engages regularly with the European Commission, ACER and with stakeholders via the Network Development Stakeholder Group.
+ENTSO-E engages regularly with the European Commission, ACER and stakeholders.